ELS-RD/anonymisation/README.md

 Type of entities that will not be included:

-- social security numbers: there are too few, not enough to learn anything and it makes the associated risk very low (3 numbers for 30 000 cases checked)
+- social security numbers: Too few examples to learn from (3 numbers for 30 000 cases checked).
+Low risk.
-- credit card number: not found in 30 000 cases, very low risk.
+- credit card number: not found in 30 000 cases, but lots of false positive.
+Low risk.

-All the types to add may be managed by `regex`.
+For both types of entity, there are lots of false positives.
+To limit these cases, we check the control number included in these Ids, but it's not enough to remove all false positives.
+Therefore, it seems smarter to not search for these Ids, moreover, they are quite hard to use for re-identification.

 ## Model